-While understanding of the intersection of urban planning and historic preservation has grown in recent years, scholars have yet to seriously analyze how historic preservation is used in one of the most important tools of planning— the comprehensive plan.
+While understanding of the intersection of urban planning and historic preservation has grown in recent years, scholars have yet to seriously analyze how historic preservation is used in one of the most important planning tools — the comprehensive plan.

 In her Journal of the American Planning Association article (Vol. 87, No. 2) "Including Preservation in Planning: Albina and Portland's Comprehensive Plan," Eleonora Redaelli begins to fill this gap by analyzing aspects of historic preservation in several comprehensive planning documents that either partially encompass or focus solely on Portland's historically-Black neighborhood of Albina.
 Specifically, she examines documents at three scales:

 - Citywide — for which she examines Portland's Comprehensive Plan

 - Community area — for which she examines the specific Albina Community Plan (ACP)